Emurgo/yoroi-frontend/docs/specs/code/TIMID44_(CLIENT_SIDE_2FA_WITH_ENCRYPTION).md

 #### Evolving

 We describe the scheme in which the password, used to encrypt the desktop private key is changed (evolved) after every use.
-This is required by the fact that, by design, we cannot store any additional secret (without the same 2FA protection) on the desktop reliably, under the assumtion that client spending password is already compromised (the whole point for the "2FA").
+This is required by the fact that, by design, we cannot store any additional secret (without the same 2FA protection) on the desktop reliably, under the assumption that client spending password is already compromised (the whole point for the "2FA").
 This means that the "2FA" code that user reads off the auth-device IS the second private-key password.
 And if we would use static key-schema - losing a single "2FA" code would mean the private key is compromised again.
-So the proposal is to encrypt the private key with a new password after every time is it used.
+So the proposal is to encrypt the private key with a new password after every time it is used.

 #### Client-side